gallochris/people/_posts/2016-01-21-manoj-bhargava.md

 ## How we work in our company [17:21](https://youtu.be/x46-XiMOoJE?t=17m15s)

 We don't have MBA speak.
-If someone comes to me with an a project or something that needs to be done, the first question I'll ask is, "Is is useful?
+If someone comes to me with an a project or something that needs to be done, the first question I'll ask is, "Is this useful?
 How is it useful?"

 And if it's not useful, it better be entertaining.